 When this problem arises there are generally two solutions. one is to narrow the teeth a bit so they can be movedcloser together.
 This should be done very carefully to be certain that there is not a tendency for tooth contacts to remain open.
 The second solution is to have your dentist build the teeth up in width with composite filling material.
 These materials have been much improved in recent years so such build-ups have good longevity.
 Follow your orthodontists recommendation as to which of these alternatives will best suit your needs.

+Bioclear method is likely the best option.
+Material is adhered and shaped to fill in the spaces.
 Dermal fillers work very well as a simple solution to black triangles.
 In a few short minutes the material can be placed and the space is closed.
 Usually.

 Whether direct bonded composite veneers (similar to a diastema, or gap, closure) or indirect porcelain veneers, the spaces can be closed.
 Often movement of teeth reveal periodontal issues.
 Sometimes the black triangles are temporary, but more often than not, when doing adult orthodontics the triangles are permanent.

 Sometimes simply making the teeth slightly thinner (interproximal reduction) and continued orthodontic care can minimize the spaces, but veneers should be considered as well.